bcdennis/paper/README.md

 Organizing all at once would not work for me.
 My approach would be to find all the stuff for one section, then write that section and move on to the next.

 - I'd begin with the Theoretical Framework.
-You've got a lot written here and that is something you're really into.
+You've got a lot written here and that is something you seem to be really into.
   - gather and bin the existing texts, diagrams and/or figures into the two subtopics.
 Prune any text that doesn't fit explicitly into one of those two subtopics.
   - review, refine existing text
   - complete anything missing.